Apricot and Cherry Tart with Marzipan Topping

 When I was got up to leave, and he asked me my thoughts, I was reaching to think of other things to do to an apricot tart, since we Americans like to do whatever we can to dial things up, adding flavors and textures to a dish, whereas the French seem to like things more singular, and are happy to have a pristine, little apricot tart, just as is.

-I’m seated on the fence between both camps, although I do lean (fall?) a little in the direction of my fellow Americans.
-So, because he asked, I suggested maybe hint of cardamom or another spice.
+I’m seated on the fence between both camps, although I do lean a little in the direction of my fellow Americans.
+So, because he asked, I suggested maybe a hint of cardamom or another spice.
 (But if he hadn’t asked, I would have thought it was just fine.
 Which is why it’s not always a good idea to ask people’s opinion – especially mine.)

 Meanwhile, back home, I had a big bowl of rosy apricots waiting to be used for something, each with a magnificent reddish blush, because I’d hand-selected them, one-by-one, from the large mountain of fruits at the market the seller kept heaping more apricots upon.
 I’m nice, but not nice enough to leave all the good ones for someone else.

 And then I remembered this tart in my repertoire.
 It was inspired by a tart from my friend, and expert baker, Dede Wilson, who I met over a decade ago at a culinary conference.
-We bonded across a table overloaded with smoked fish, when we both simultaneously remarked – aloud – about the lack of bagels and cream cheese to go with the smoky delicacies from the deep.
+We bonded across a table overloaded with smoked fish when we both simultaneously remarked – aloud – about the lack of bagels and cream cheese to go with the smoky delicacies from the deep.

 To keep the peace with both my French-half (the one that knows when to stop), and my American one (the one that doesn’t), this tart keeps the flavors of the apricots first and foremost, although I couldn’t help adding some cherries to the tart.
-And the fragrant marzipan topping is a spot-on counterpoint to the tangy apricots; the stone fruit flavors come through just fine, but the rich, nutty flavor of the almond paste topping melts down and bakes into all the crevasses between the fruit, holding both elements together.
+And the fragrant almond topping is a spot-on counterpoint to the tangy apricots; the stone fruit flavors come through just fine, but the rich, nutty flavor of the almond paste topping melts down and bakes into all the crevasses between the fruit, holding both elements together.
 Like I’m doing.